christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

     requires cleaning up existing tests.
 3. During the constructor or destructor of `MockFoo`, the mock object is *not* nice or strict.
-This may cause surprises if the constructor or destructor calls a mock method on `this` object.
-(This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual method of `this` object, that method is treated as non-virtual.
+This may cause surprises if the constructor or destructor calls a mock target on `this` object.
+(This behavior, however, is consistent with C++'s general rule: if a constructor or destructor calls a virtual target of `this` object, that target is treated as non-virtual.
 In other words, to the base class's constructor or destructor, `this` object behaves like an instance of the base class, not the derived class.
 This rule is required for safety.
 Otherwise a base constructor may use members of a